-In an increasingly fragmented digital information environment, audiences can retrieve information across a variety of platforms, such as news websites and social media platforms.
-Furthermore, information often spreads across these and is updated by the minute, something often discussed as digital information flow or digital information diffusion.

-In this seminar, we learn how to use computational methods - in particular, web scraping and automated content analysis using R - to study the flow and diffusion of digital information.
-We will learn how to scrape websites, e.g., news websites, to track the flow of information and how to use content analysis to understand what information is shared where.
+In an increasingly fragmented digital information environment, audiences can retrieve online news across various platforms, such as news websites and social media platforms.
+Furthermore, information often spreads across these and is updated by the minute, something often discussed as digital news flow.
+In this seminar, we will learn how to use computational methods - in particular, how to scrape websites to track the flow of information online.